 Parameters:

-Let us take an example to illustrate the std::next function in C++.
+Let's consider an instance to demonstrate the std::next function within C++.

 #include <iostream>